RomDlg/React-Todo-App/README.md

 This file contain functions that are executed before the application is loaded.
 In my case, i just put electron current version.
 Also, I execute two shell commands to load my React application and the json-server (*run* & *server* node script).

+There's no Electron build (due to a build issue), so to run the app, we need to be in the electron folder of this project an run the command *npm install --save-dev electron* (Electron is to big to be pushed into this repo) and *npm start* to start the application.